Grovedale, Victoria: Postwar housing boom

 Residential expansion commenced in Grovedale in the early 1960s, the first housing estates branching off the Surfcoast Highway.
 Later expansion throughout the 1970s to the 1990s moved to the west along Church Street, Pioneer Road, and Heyers Road.

 A Grovedale East Post Office opened in 1996 near the Surf Coast Highway.

 Grovedale was formerly the southern suburban boundary for Geelong prior to the development of the Armstrong Creek Growth Area.
 The suburb previously included land south of the Warrnambool railway line; however, on 23 February 2012, the state government made significant changes to the suburban boundaries in the area, creating two new suburbs (Armstrong Creek and Charlemont) on the east side of the Surf Coast Highway, and extending the boundaries of Mount Duneed to the railway on the west side of the highway.
 The southern boundary of the suburb now ends at the railway line.

+St Cuthbert’s Anglican Church located on Heyers Roads conducts a weekly worship service of Holy Communion on Sunday at 10:00am.
+Church was originally located in Marshall but closed on 1982.
+The Chapel was relocated to Cobbin Farm, Grovedale.
+A new church was built on Heyers Road.

 Transport

-Grovedale is located on the Surfcoast Highway that links the suburb the centre of Geelong, as well as to the coastal town of Torquay.
+Grovedale is located on the Surfcoast Highway that links the suburb to the centre of Geelong, as well as to the coastal town of Torquay.
 Pioneer Road runs east west through Grovedale, the road not being completed eastward across the Waurn Ponds Creek until the late 1980s.

 Public transport to the area is provided by buses operated by Benders Buslines and McHarrys Buslines, on routes to the Geelong city centre travelling via Deakin University, Belmont, Highton and Waurn Ponds.

 The 2003–04 Victorian State Budget saw funding made available for an extension of rail services on the line between Melbourne and Geelong southwards to Grovedale.
 A decision was instead made to proceed with a new station at nearby Marshall, with the new Marshall station opened in 2005.
 A subsequent decision to extend the line further was made in the 2010s, with the new Waurn Ponds station opening on October 12, 2014.